 How do I get into the cyber security sector?

-A successful career in cyber security begins with a solid foundational education.
+A successful career in cyber security begins with a degree in cyber security.
 At UNSW, there are multiple pathways to study and join the field of cyber security.
-We offer undergraduate and postgraduate programs, ranging from short courses to master’s degrees.
+We offer undergraduate and postgraduate qualifications and degrees in cyber security, ranging from short courses to master’s degrees.

 -